 Tyre noise tests should be carried out in a square-shaped test zone of 20m by 20m, with microphones located halfway at the distance of 7.5 m from the vehicle's axis of movement.
 The track should be made of aggregate with maximum size of 8mm.

-How can you eliminate tyre noise?
+How to reduce tyre noise?

 Eliminating irritating tyre noise doesn’t have to be difficult.
 Sometimes, it’s as easy as replacing old tyres or experimenting with tyres that have directional tread.
 That said, it can be a challenge to eliminate tyre noise that’s indicative of damage throughout your axis and structural supports.